Starfish & Angelfish

 Children wear old clothes to school (arms and legs covered).
 Please provide waterproof coat, trousers and wellies if the weather is wet.

+Reception children wear their school uniform to school on PE days.
+This is because getting dressed into their PE kit is a key part of our learning in Reception.
 Please ensure your child has their PE kit in school in a named PE bag.
 Yellow T shirt, black shorts and trainers/plimsolls.
 Jumpers and tracksuit bottoms/leggings in colder weather.
 The PE bag can stay on your child's peg and will get sent home at the end of term to be washed.

 Our children are at the heart of everything that we do and we build our curriculum around their needs and interests.
 We observe, assess, teach and review impact through 'In the moment planning' using play as the vehicle for learning.
 Our children free flow through out the day between engaging and purposefully organised inside and outside environments.
 Early reading, writing, phonics and maths skills are taught in short directed teaching inputs, the children then apply these skills independently in our enabling environment.
 The children's interests drive the themes for our learning journey enquiry question as well as seasonal changes and celebrations.
 We aim to capture the awe and wonder of childhood making every moment memorable so our children learn deeply and can apply their skills in different contexts.
 We build a strong home school partnership to ensure our children feel secure and blended learning is consistent and playful.